-This can be set up in the Django admin interface (in the Accounts section).
+This can be set up in the Django admin interface for each group (in the Authentication section).

 : The automatic group assignment for the Users and Viewers groups will always be created by Weblate upon migrations, in case you want to turn it off, simply set the regular expression to ^\$, which will never match.